chingu-voyages/V61-tier2-team-23/README.md

 ## Overview

-Guessify is a fun website were visitors can play a word game similar to wordl and track their games.
+Guessify is an application were visitors can play a word game similar to wordl and track their games.
 Users may create an account or sign-in with their Google account and track how many games they played and wins they have achieved.
 The game can be played on any device and users can use a dark mode layout if prefered.
 Passwords are securley saved with Firebase Authentication.

 ## Features